SankThomas/downing-css/README.md

 - Yes, you can use it as often and as many times you want in your projects.

+## Todos

+1. Minify the css file - highest priority.
+2. Add classes for background and text colors.
+3. Add linear, diamond and radial gradients.

 ## Contributing

 - If you want to add something to downing, make a pull request.
 Only PRs that add onto this or add something interesting will be merged so as not to pollute the repository.